• The mediator you hire to guide you through the divorce process is just as important as the decision to use mediation itself.

 • That your success in mediation lies squarely on the experience and competency of your mediator;

-• That if you want a high quality mediation that's peaceful, cost effective and results in an agreement that is fair, thorough and in the best interests of your children, it's crucial you choose your mediator based on their knowledge, experience and ability to help you in your unique situation.
+• That if you want a high quality mediation that's peaceful, economical, and results in an agreement that is fair, thorough and in the best interests of your children, it's crucial you choose your mediator based on their knowledge, experience and ability to help you in your unique situation.

 Lucky for you because you've just found the best mediator to guide you through your divorce.
 His name is Joe Dillon and he's the founder of Equitable Mediation Services.